top of page

 Beet and carrots with cumin and haydari

 Haydari is a Turkish dip made of thickened yoghurt and herbs.
-It is served either as an appetizer with bread or vegetables, or can also be served as a side with grilled kebabs, There are numerous variations of this dip but it is always delicious.
+It is served as an appetizer with bread or vegetables or as a side with grilled kebabs.
+There are numerous variations of this dip, but it is always delicious.

-Here is it used very creatively as a base for the salad.
-The dish flashes with colour from the beets and the carrots.
-The accent of cumin is delicate and the creamy haydari dressing adds all the dilly flavour that is needed.
-The soft sweet beets pair well with the crunchy carrots and the walnuts add a perfect nuttiness.
-This is a lovely salad, one that I ate too much of.
+Here, it is used very creatively as a base for the salad.
+The dish flashes with colour from the beets and carrots.
+The accent of cumin is delicate, and the creamy haydari dressing adds all the dilly flavour that is needed.
+The soft, sweet beets pair well with the crunchy carrots, and the walnuts add a perfect nuttiness.
+This is a lovely salad, one that I overate of.

 One of the problems with having too many cookbooks is that there are not enough days in a year or people or reasons to cook from them all the time.
-I generally tend toward 275 recipes a year, see my blog.
-It took me some time to arrive at this recipe, one that I have eyed for some time.
+I generally tend toward 275 recipes a year; see my blog.
+It took me some time to arrive at this recipe, which I have eyed for some time.
 Like all her other cookbooks, this recipe and cookbook are outstanding.
-All her cookbooks bring a wonderful diversity of flavours and cuisines to my table.
-Go out and buy all her cookbooks, I cannot recommend them enough
+All her cookbooks bring an incredible diversity of flavours and cuisines to my table.
+Go out and buy all her cookbooks, I cannot recommend them enough.

 Ingredients: